Haider Zishan

-The Origin of Qannun-e-Shahadat, 1984: Evolution of Evidence Law in Colonial India and Its Islamization in Pakistan
+The Origin of Qanun-e-Shahadat, 1984: Evolution of Evidence Law in Colonial India and Its Islamization in Pakistan

-The Origin of Qannun-e-Shahadat, 1984: Evolution of Evidence Law in Colonial India and Its Islamization in Pakistan Read More »
+The Origin of Qanun-e-Shahadat, 1984: Evolution of Evidence Law in Colonial India and Its Islamization in Pakistan Read More »

 Relation of Jurisprudence with Other Social Sciences